-In general, parties will do one of two things: they will either set effort close to their ideal point \tilde{a}g or they will set effort close to the pledge y.
+Parties weigh the marginal costs of exerting effort with their global marginal benefits and the possibility of being shamed and, in general, will do one of two things: they will either set effort close to their ideal point $\tilde{a}g$ or they will set effort close to the pledge y.
 Leaders will choose effort close to their ideal point if the commitment is sufficiently low such that exerting effort close to their ideal point is sufficient to avoid being shamed, or if the commitment is extremely high such that parties do not find it in their interest to pursue it and rather prefer to accept that they are likely to be shamed.
-By contrast, if the commitment is not too high relative to the incumbent's ideal point, then governments will exert effort closer to the target in order to minimize the probability of being shamed.
+By contrast, if the commitment is not too high relative to the incumbent's ideal point, then governments will exert effort closer to the target in order to lower the probability of being shamed.